nigelhaim/Notes_3rdYr_1stSem/Ethics.md

 2. A cannot be both A and B. (Law of contradiction or no proposition can be both true and not true)
 3. Every stablemen is either true or false; there is nothing in between.
 (Law of excluded middle)

+## Barriers to Logicality
+- bias
+- rejudice
+- egocentrism
+- sociocentrism
+- narrowmindedness
+- unwarranted assumption
+- wishful thinking
+- emotionality

+#### Biases
+- Playing favorites
+#### Prejudice
+- Pre-judgement of cases

+#### Egocentrism
+- Found on people that they are the central source
+- He/she is the only truth
+#### Sociocentrism
+- The group believes they are the central source
+- a bigger form of ego centrism
+- So committed and invested on the group

+#### Narrowmindedness
+- Narrowpit thinking
+- Entertaining only the information encountered
+- Picking of information

+#### Unwarranted assumption
+- Gut feeling
+- Knowing something without evidence

+#### Wishful thinking
+- Placebo effect
+- Cannot change the truth or falsity just by believing the claim

+#### Emotionality
+- Inappropriate emotions
+- Pitiness
+- Emotional manipulation

+## Intellectual standards for logic

+#### Clarity
+- gateway standard
+- Do you know what you're talking about?
+- Ambiguity or vagueness?
+- If you don't know what you're talking about then your information wont be precise, accurate, relevant, consistent, logical correct, complete, fairness

+#### Precision
+- The right amount of details
+- Youre at the right EXACT location but your friend is late

+#### Accurate information
+- Free from flaws/error/mistakes
+- No falsity
+- Truthful
+- Youre at the right EXACT location and time?????

+**Accurate information can be precise but precise information cannot be accurate**

+#### Relevance
+- Your premises should be connected to your conclusion
+- Be strict and firm on its logical standards
+- Ano ba ang connection niya?

+#### Consistency
+- Are you not contradicting yourself
+- Are you consistent

+#### Logical correctness
+- Are your arguments structured?
+- Pattern of standard and good reasoning
+- The rules of inferences applied
+- Test of validity
+- IF your premises is true and valid then it CANNOT be false

+#### Completeness
+- To justify conclusions
+- Find a way to look for all possible information to support your thought/claim
+- Kung alam mo may false belief ka then allow yourself to correct it
+- Looking at all the sides of the problem
+- NEVER STOP LOOKING FOR INFORMATION

+#### Fairness
+- WALAA AKO NA KUHA KAY MAM
+- Assess it generously
+#### Charity
+- Corner principle of logic
+- Never interpret the argument
+- Don't use it to your advantage
+- Collection of statements that expose truth
+- Opinions
+- Be fair in picking the source
+- Be open to others

+### The truth Test
+- Sound/good arguments are structurally and **substantially** accurate.
+1. Do your premises have evidentiary support?
+2. Do they correspond to facts?

+Generalized P -> Specific C = Composition

+Specific P -> Generalized C = Division

+### The validity test
+- Sound/Good arguments are **Structurally** and substantially accurate
+1. Identify all of an argument's premises
+2. Imagine that all of them are true.
+3. Then, ask yourself this question: Supposing that all of the premises were true, could the conclusion be false?
+If yes, the argument is invalid

+## Logic, Thus, Is Truth Preservation

+### Deductive reasoning
+Test of basic truth derivation in logic:
+Tell what conclusion may be derived from the following premises:

+1. If A, then B. A, therefore, **B**.
+2. If A, then B. Not B, therefore, **Not A**.
+3. If A, then B. If B, then C. Therefore, **A -> C**.
+4. Either A or B. Not A. Therefore **B**.
+5. If Tarragona is in Europe, then Tarragona is not in China.
+Tarragona is in Europe.
+Therefore, **Tarragona is not in China**.
+6. Most Filipinos are fun-loving.
+Linda is a Filipino.
+Therefore, **Linda is probably fun-loving**.
+7. Roughly 90% of the Filipino population is literate.
+Juan, a Filipino, is **highly likely literate**.
+8. 78% of Filipinos are already vaccinated.
+Thus, everyone in class **could be vaccinated**.